 Collin Higher Education Center

 3452 Spur 399, McKinney, Texas 75069

 Texas A&M University-Commerce has partnered with Collin College to provide undergraduate and graduate degrees at the Collin Higher Education Center (CHEC) in McKinney.
-CHEC is a great alternative for students that live in the Collin County area and want an education from A&M-Commerce minutes from their home with personalized education in a small classroom environment.
+CHEC is a great alternative for students that live in the Collin County area and want an education from Texas A&M University-Commerce minutes from their home.

 Universities Center at Dallas (UCD)